Libensemble/libensemble/docs/tutorials/executor_forces_tutorial_complex.rst

 Our simulation function is where we'll use libEnsemble's executor to configure and submit our application for execution.
-We'll poll this task's state while it runs, and once we've detected it has finished we'll send any results or exit statuses back to the manager.
+We'll poll this task's state while it runs, and once we've detected it has finished, we'll send any results or exit statuses back to the manager.

 Create another Python file named ``forces_simf.py`` containing some imports